not1337/pps-stuff/README.md

 correction function.
 I'll describe the latter.

 Make sure that you have gnuplot as well as tempcomp.txt available on an arbitrary system.
 Start gnuplot.
-Issue the following commands:
+Issue the following commands (replace "value-of-row1-column1-of-tempcomp.txt" with the actual value):

     f1(x) = k0+(x-t0)*k1+(x-t0)*(x-t0)*k2
     t0=value-of-row1-column1-of-tempcomp.txt